skip to Main Content

 Memory loss in itself can be terrifying, especially as you get older.
 No one wants to think they’re on the road to dementia and forgetting all the things they once loved.
 But adding in other issues, such as vertigo, can make this transition even scarier for you.

 This is where our skilled team comes in.
 At the Neurology Center for Epilepsy and Seizures, we aim to help you navigate your symptoms and land on a diagnosis.
-Dr. Amor Mehta helps you understand what’s going on with your body and gives you realistic treatment options.
+Dr. Amor Mehta helps you understand what’s going on with your body and gives you realistic treatment options for vertigo and cognitive problems.

 Vertigo explained